Physical unknowables: Quantum unknowables

-As by definition only {\em one single} such context is directly measurable, arguments based on more than one contexts must necessarily involve counterfactuals~\cite{svozil-2006-omni,vaidman:2009}.
-A {\em counterfactual} is an ``observable'' which has not been measured but ``potentially'' could have been measured if an observer ``would have'' decided to do so; alas the observer decided to measure a different, presumably complementary, observable.
-Already scholastic philosophy~\cite{specker-60}, for instance Thomas Aquinas, considered similar questions such as whether God has knowledge of non-existing things~\cite[Part 1, Question 14, Article 9]{Aquinas} or things that are not yet~\cite[Part 1, Question 14, Article 13]{Aquinas}.
-Classical omniscience, at least its naive expression that ``if a proposition is true, then an omniscient agent (such as God) knows that it is true'' is plagued by controversies and paradoxes.
-Even without evoking quantum mechanics, there exist bounds on behaviors due to the self-referential perception of intrinsic observers endowed with free will: if such an observer is omniscient and has absolute predictive power, then free will could counteract omniscience, and in particular the own predictions.
-Within a consistent formal framework, the only alternative seems either to abandon free will, stating that it is an idealistic illusion, or to accept that omniscience and absolute predictive power is bound by paradoxical self-reference.
+Already scholastic philosophy, for instance, Thomas Aquinas, considered similar questions such as whether God has knowledge of non-existing things \cite[part one, question 14, article 9]{Aquinas} or things that are not yet \cite[part one, question 14, article 13]{Aquinas}; see also Specker's \citeyearpar[243]{specker-60} reference to {\it infuturabilities}.
+Classical omniscience, at least its naive expression that, if a proposition is true, then an omniscient agent (such as God) knows that it is true, is plagued by controversies and paradoxes.
+Even without evoking quantum mechanics, there exist bounds on omniscience because of the self-referential perception of intrinsic observers endowed with free will: if such an observer is omniscient and has absolute predictive power, then free will could counteract omniscience and, in particular, the observer's own predictions.
+Within a consistent formal framework, the only alternative is to either abandon free will, stating that it is an idealistic illusion, or accept that omniscience and absolute predictive power is bound by paradoxical self-reference.

-The empirical sciences implement classical omniscience by assuming that in principle all observables of classical physics are (co-)measurable without any restrictions, and regardless of whether they are actually measured or not.
-No ontological distinction is made between an observable obtained by an ``actual'' and a ``potential'' or ``counterfactual'' measurement.
-(In contrast compare Schr\"odinger's own epistemological interpretation of the wave function~\cite[\S 7]{schrodinger} as a {\em ``catalog of expectations.''}) Precision and co-measurability are limited only by the technical capacities of the experimenter.
-The principle of empirical classical omniscience has given rise to the realistic believe that all observables ``exist'' regardless of their observation; i.e., regardless and independent of any particular measurement.
-Physical (co-)existence is thereby related to the realistic assumption~\cite{stace} (sometimes referred to as the ``ontic''~\cite{atman:05} viewpoint) that such physical entities exist even without being experienced by any finite mind.
+The empirical sciences implement classical omniscience by assuming that in principle, all observables of classical physics are comeasurable without any restrictions, regardless of whether they are actually measured.
+No ontological distinction is made between an observable obtained by an actual and a potential or counterfactual measurement.
+[In contrast, compare Schr\"odinger's \citeyearpar[sect.~7]{schrodinger} own epistemological interpretation of the wave function as a {\em catalog of expectations.}] Classically, precision and comeasurability are limited only by the technical capacities of the experimenter.
+The principle of empirical classical omniscience has given rise to the realistic believe that all observables exist regardless of their observation, that is, regardless and independent of any particular measurement.